chrismile/LineVis/README.md

 ### Linux

 There are two ways to build the program on Linux systems.
-- Using the system package manager to install all dependencies (tested: apt on Ubuntu, pacman on Arch Linux).
+- Using the system package manager to install the dependencies (tested: apt on Ubuntu, pacman on Arch Linux).
-- Using [vcpkg](https://github.com/microsoft/vcpkg) to install all dependencies.
+- Using [vcpkg](https://github.com/microsoft/vcpkg) to install the dependencies.

 In the project root directory, two scripts `build-linux.sh` and `build-linux-vcpkg.sh` can be found.
 The former uses the system package manager to install all dependencies, while the latter uses vcpkg.
 The build scripts will also launch the